flairNLP/fundus/docs/how_to_contribute.md

 ```

 Fundus will automatically add your decorated attributes as instance attributes to the `article` object during parsing.
-Attributes defined in the [attribute guidelines](attribute_guidelines.md) are additionally defined
+Attributes defined in the [attribute guidelines](attribute_guidelines.md) are additionally defined as `dataclasses.fields`.
-as `dataclasses.fields`.
-If you want to add attributes that are not listed

 #### Extracting Attributes from Precomputed

-To let your parser extract useful information rather than placeholders, one way is to use the `ld` and `meta` attributes
-of the `Article`.
+To let your parser extract useful information rather than placeholders, one way is to use the `ld` and `meta` attributes of the `Article`.
-These attributes are automatically extracted when present in the HTML and are accessible during parsing time within your
+These attributes are automatically extracted when present in the HTML and are accessible during parsing time within your parser's attributes.
-parser's attributes.
 Often useful information about an article like the `title`, `author` or `topics` can be found in these two objects.
-You can access them inside your parser class via the `precomputed` attribute of `BaseParser`, which holds a `dataclass` of
+You can access them inside your parser class via the `precomputed` attribute of `BaseParser`, which holds a `dataclass` of type `Precomputed`.
-type `Precomputed`.
 This object contains meta information about the article you're currently parsing.

 ``` python